 Inspired by the animated character Harmony Smurf (but much to the dismay of her family cat), Andrea first picked up a trumpet at age 8 in her elementary school band; It has been her constant companion ever since.
 Playing in every high school ensemble and pit orchestra possible, in addition to the West Vancouver Youth Band, Andrea spent a good portion of her childhood in music rooms

 This dedicated love of music extended into to her adult life where Andrea studied trumpet performance at Vancouver Community College (VCC) under the guidance of both Alan Matheson and Tom Shorthouse.
 While not pursing music as a full-time professional career, Andrea plays with numerous groups throughout the lower mainland including concert bands, wind ensembles, brass quintets, musical theatre pit orchestras and of course, big bands.
 She also teaches trumpet at the beginner and intermediate levels.
 Please view her website for more information: www.andreaflellomusic.com

-Andrea holds a B.A. with a Major in English, Minor in History, and has a daytime gig working as an Educational Advisor at a local university.
+Andrea holds a B.A. with a Major in English, Minor in History, a Certificate in Career Development and Academic Advising, is a Certified Career Development Practitioner (CCDP) and has a daytime gig working as an Educational Advisor at a local university.
 Andrea is honoured to perform with the Bruce James Orchestra, and to assist as its Ensemble Coordinator and Digital Content Specialist.